Tobhal/Battleships_java/README.md

 # TODO
 - [X] All functions to play a full game
-- [ ] Extra functions so the game dont chrash
+- [ ] Extra functions so the game dont chrash if something is done wrong
 - [ ] Frontend:
   - [ ] Local host
   - [ ] Local server